 See also FAR 52.249-10(b)(1) (indicating that delay is excusable if it “arises from unforeseeable causes,” such as acts of the government or delays of subcontractors or suppliers, that are “beyond the control and without the fault or negligence of the Contractor”).

-Whether you are at the initial claims stage or considering litigation or appeals, you should carefully assess the legal merits of your case.
+Whether you are at the initial claims stage or considering litigation or appeals under government construction law or you should carefully assess the legal merits of your case.

-Call Watson & Associates for a FREE INITIAL CONSULTATION.
+For help with the federal liquidated damages in construction contracts, call Watson & Associates lawyers for a FREE INITIAL CONSULTATION.
 1-866-601-5518.